hvolschenk/git-gt/README.md

 _Force deletes the 'branch-name' and 'other-branch-name' branches._

+### mg: Merge

+Merges another branch into your current branch

+__Usage__

+Merge a branch into yours (master for example, and in most cases)

+    $ ./gt.sh mg master

+_This wil check-out master, pull it, check-out your current branch, and merge master into it._

 ### Notes

 All commands listed above can be run in any order.
 Ex: